Ways for Partners to Get Involved

 - Oregon Regional MATE ROV Competition - link

 A variety of volunteer opportunities can be found for this program in which student teams (upper elementary to college) build underwater Remotely Operated Vehicles and compete in a regional competition.
 Engineers and technicians can help support teachers in professional development workshops, mentor student teams, build mission props, and/or serve as a judge or other event volunteer on competition day.
-The date for the 2017 Oregon Regional MATE ROV Competition is Saturday, April 29, 2017, location TBD.
-To get involved, contact Tracy Crews at OregonCoastSTEM@oregonstate.edu.
+The date for the 2017 Oregon Regional MATE ROV Competition is Saturday, April 29, 2017 in Lincoln City.
+To get involved, fill out this survey or contact Tracy Crews at OregonCoastSTEM@oregonstate.edu.

 - Salmon Bowl - link